Contact

 Performance

-The following information was extracted from Millennium & Copthorne Hotels New Zealand Limited's Half year results, released 12 August 2025:
+The following information was extracted from Millennium & Copthorne Hotels New Zealand Limited's Full year results, released 24 February 2025

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.